YousraSoomro124/Superstore-Profitability-Analysis/README.md

 ![Discount vs Profit](Superstore-Profitability-Analysis-Project/graphs/Impact_of_Discount_on_Average_Profit_Overall_Store.png)
 To verify if this was a broader trend, I analyzed the average profit across all discount levels for the entire store.
 As shown in the chart above, profit remains positive until the 20% threshold, after which any further discounting leads to a sharp decline into negative territory.

+## Tools & Technologies Used
+* **Language:** Python
+* **Libraries:** * **Pandas:** Data cleaning and manipulation.
+  * **Matplotlib & Seaborn:** Advanced data visualization.
+* **Tool:** Jupyter Notebook

+## Conclusion & Recommendations
+**The Final Verdict**
+My analysis confirms that the profit decline in 2017 is not due to low sales or high shipping costs.
+Instead, it is a Pricing Strategy failure in the Central Region.
+The business is losing money because products (specifically Binders) are being sold at an 80% discount, which is below the cost of operations.

+**What should the business do next?**
+- Stop 80% Discounts: Immediately stop giving more than 20-30% discount on Binders and Appliances.
+- Focus on Profit, Not Just Sales: The sales team should be rewarded for "Total Profit" made, not just the "Number of Units" sold.
+- Fix the Central Region: Review why the Central Region is giving such high discounts compared to other regions.